-Bullying: U.S. Army Garrisons and DoD Schools are committed to making our facilities, homes and community safe, caring, and welcoming places for all who enter our doors, particularly our children/youth.
+Bullving: U.S. Army Garrisons and DoDD Schools are committed to making our facilities, homes and community safe, caring, and welcoming places for all who enter our doors, particularly our children/youth.
 For this reason, CYS has zero tolerance for acts of bullying or disrespect towards children/youth or CYS staff.
 We treat each other with respect.
-Our community and centers define respect as follows: Treat others, regardless of age or position, with the same level of respect and dignity you wish to be treated.
-CYS defines bullying as follows: A mean and one-sided activity intended to harm where those doing the bullying get pleasure from the intended target's pain and/or misery.
+Our community and centers define respect as follows: Treat others, regardless of age or position, with the same level of respect and dignity you wish to be treated with.
+CYS defines bullying get pleasure from the intended target's pain and/or misery.
 Bullying can be verbal, physical, and/or relational to the target's race, ethnicity, religion, gender (including sexual orientation), physical, or mental attribute.
 It includes all forms of hazing and cyber bullying and can be and often is continuous and repeated over time.
 However, once is enough to constitute bullying.